devgnx/shipment-cost-calculator/README.md

 Boa compra - Shipment cost calculator

-This projects uses TDD and DDD aproches with also pure functions and immutable objects at the Domain layer.
+This project uses TDD and DDD aproches with also pure functions and immutable objects at the Domain layer.

 ## Requirements